ShreyaArora31/quantlake-internship/progress.md

 ### My Workflow

-1. First, I created a repository on my github account and cloned the empty repository onto my local computer.
+1. Firstly, I made a new folder on my local computer in order to open the project through VS Code.
+Then, I created a repository named quantlake-internship on my github account and cloned the empty repository onto my local computer folder.
 2. I installed python 3.13.3, anaconda 24.11.2.
-With the help of anaconda prompt shell, I opened the file of my repository with the help of Jupyter notebook.
+With the help of anaconda prompt shell, I opened the file of my repository on Jupyter notebook.
-3. I wrote my code on my notebook created and the code was simultaneously saved in my local system.
+3. I wrote my code on my notebook which I created and the code was simultaneously saving in my local system.
-4. At last, I committed all the changes to my github repository using git commands - add, commit, push.
+4. At last, I committed all the changes to my github repository using git commands - add, commit, push with the help of VS Code.

 ### ✨ Learning Outcomes